 If you want to be able to peacefully meet challenges and provide for your family without panic, prepping is where it’s at.
 Even the kids deal better with scary situations when they know that mom and dad have things under control.
 Developing your skills and survival mindset will take you far in facing any challenge.

 How to get started prepping

 Maybe the recent news headlines have brought you here, or perhaps a friend who cares about you emailed you a link to this article.
 If you’ve gotten this far and what I’ve said makes sense to you, here are a few tips to get you started.
+Don’t let yourself get overwhelmed by this – here are 8 things you should know to help you keep your expectations down to earth.
 There are links in each section where you can go to learn more about that topic.
 At the end is a resource list with some shortcuts and some useful books.
 Don’t feel like you have to do every single thing RIGHT NOW.
 This is just a preparedness overview.

 Practice Water Preparedness